digital-cargo/good-practice-shipment-tracking/README.md

 Other than ONE Record, the data structure supported and used by a Transport Management System (TMS) and other applications involved in ShipmentTracking related data exchange might not (yet) support the piece centric concept.
-Moreover, there is usually no dedicated distinction between physical, contractual and other categories the data is related to.
+Moreover, there is usually no dedicated distinction between the physical, contractual and other categories the data is related to.

 This also applies to traditional messaging standards such as Cargo-IMP, Cargo-XML, internal web services, etc.
-Especially during the transition period it might therefore be required to convert data between 1R standard and other data formats and data structures.
+Especially during the transition period it might therefore be required to convert data between the ONE Record standard and other data formats and data structures.

 For this purpose, the target data format and guidelines for mapping between the different data formats must be jointly defined and applied.

+Besides the necessity of establishing one-dimensional mapping rules for the relevant data elements, it's essential to provide overall guidance on organizing the transfer of data between these diverse structures.

-Apart from the need of defining one dimensional mapping rules between the concerned data elements, general directions. of how to organize transferring data between those different structures must be defined.
+Apart from the need of defining one dimensional mapping rules between the concerned data elements, general directions of how to organize transferring data between those different structures must be defined.

 ### Implementation Guidelines

 This section outlines mandatory and best practice guidelines for the ShipmentTracking use case in accordance with the ONE Record standard.
 For every data class and property, compliance requires adherence to certain guidelines marked as MUST, while it is RECOMMENDED to follow others for best practices.

 Additionally, to facilitate comprehension, practical data examples are included to demonstrate the implementation of these guidelines.

 **Location**